- Home

 Responsible Hirschdale Recreation Access

-During the COVID-19 pandemic, recreation impacts along the Truckee River in Hirschdale reached all-time highs, including litter, camping, human waste, and trespassing on private property.
-At least one private property owner has decided enough is enough and has installed gates limiting access to the river via his land.
-Supervisor Bullock and County staff have gathered feedback from interested parties and formed a working group to find resolution.
+Recreation impacts along the Truckee River in Hirschdale have reached an all-time high, including litter, camping, human waste, and trespassing on private property.
+Supervisor Bullock and County staff have gathered feedback from interested parties and formed a working group to find a resolution.

 - Stakeholder Town Hall meetings.